Measuring Partisan Bias in Single-Member District Electoral Systems

-In recent decades, the literature has coalesced around the dual concepts of symmetry and responsiveness, particularly the former, as the best measures of partisan bias in single-member district systems.
-I argue that neither accurately captures the concept of "efficiency" that is implied in most discussions of partisan advantage.
+In recent decades, the literature has coalesced around either symmetry or responsiveness as measures of partisan bias in single-member district systems.
+I argue neither accurately captures the traditional idea of an "efficient" gerrymander, where one party claims more seats without more votes.
 I suggest a better measure of efficiency and then use this new measure to reconsider a classic study of partisan gerrymandering.
 Contrary to the original study findings, I show that the effects of party control on bias are small and decay rapidly, suggesting that redistricting is at best a blunt tool for promoting partisan interests.

-Keywords: redistricting, gerrymandering, partisan bias, electoral systems, elections, American politicsworking papers series
+Keywords: redistricting, gerrymandering, partisan bias, electoral systems, elections, American politics